 Dramatic integrity and vocal clarity are the enduring artistic hallmarks of performances by bass-baritone Thomas Goerz.
 His impressive variety of roles ranges from Don Alfonso in COSI FAN TUTTE with the Vancouver Opera to Owen Hart in the Canadian premiere of DEAD MAN WALKING for Calgary Opera.

-In the 2016-2017 season Mr. Goerz will appear as the Grandfather in CHARLOTTE for the Charlotte Project Workshop, Lodovico in OTELLO and Owen Hart in DEAD MAN WALKING, both for Vancouver Opera and Titurel in PARSIFAL for Le Festival de Lanaudière.
+In the 2016-2017 season, Mr. Goerz appeared as Lodovico in OTELLO and Owen Hart in DEAD MAN WALKING, both for Vancouver Opera, as well as Titurel in PARSIFAL for Le Festival de Lanaudière.
 In the 2018 season he joins the Canadian Opera Company for their production of ARABELLA, and sings Bartolo in a concert version of LE NOZZE DI FIGARO with the Windsor Symphony.

 In the 2015-2016 season, Mr. Goerz appeared in Calgary as Gilbert and Sullivan’s Mikado, with the Canadian Opera Company as Baron Douphol in LA TRAVIATA, and in Vancouver Opera’s production of the new work, DARK SISTERS.
 Other recent highlights include Zuniga in CARMEN for Vancouver Opera, Don Basilio in IL BARBIERE DI SIVIGLIA with Edmonton Opera and the role of Father Palmer in Kevin Puts’ SILENT NIGHT for Opéra de Montréal.